UBC-MDS/numeric-eda-helper/README.md

 # numeric-eda-helper

 Exploratory data analysis package for data that is numeric in nature.
+The goal is to simply some common tasks during EDA and data preprocessing for data analysists.
+The package includes functions which can complete the following tasks:

+- showing some useful statistics
+- detecting outliers
+- dealing with missing values
+- checking for correlation between features

 ## Installation